pieterjanvc/mgs2amr/readme.txt

 --- META2AMR.SH ---
-Evaluate a metagenome for pathogenic bacterial species and their AMR
+Evaluate a metagenome for pathogenic bacterial species and their AMR The ARG tested obtained from https://www.ncbi.nlm.nih.gov/bioproject/PRJNA313047 Last update of this list: 2021-06-04

 Arguments [h|i|s|o|n|t|m|v]
  -h Read the help documentation